Routific Competitors: 10 Alternatives for Your Delivery Route Planning

-Note: The Circuit app works with both Android and iOS devices.
+Note: The Circuit for Teams app works with Android and iOS devices.

 With Circuit, our algorithm works in two ways:

-- With parameters: This tells Circuit which parameters to consider such as priority stops, time constraints, and vehicle capacity, when making an optimized route.
+- With parameters.
+This tells Circuit which parameters to consider when making an optimized route, such as priority stops, time constraints, and vehicle capacity.

 How do time constraints work in Circuit for Teams?
-You can set up time constraints to help segment your deliveries by morning or afternoon, or any other specific time frame.
+You can set up time constraints to help segment your deliveries by morning, afternoon, or any other time frame.

-How will vehicle capacity work in Circuit for Teams?
-You’ll soon be able to use our vehicle capacity feature to create an even more optimized route by factoring in the number of packages each vehicle can hold per route.
+How does vehicle capacity work in Circuit for Teams?
+You can use our vehicle capacity feature to create an even more optimized route by determining the number of packages each vehicle can hold per route.

-For example, after using Circuit, the owners of OK!
-Kombucha, a beverage wholesaler, reduced their time per stop from ~7 minutes down to ~2 minutes, saving them roughly 12.5 hours a week in labor costs.
+For example, after using Circuit for Teams, the owners of OK!
+Kombucha, a beverage wholesaler, reduced their time per stop from around seven minutes to about two minutes — saving them roughly 12.5 hours a week in labor costs.

 Route monitoring and order tracking

-So, we made sure our route monitoring feature tells you where your driver is within the context of the route — i.e, which stop was just completed, and where they’re going next.
+So, we made sure our route monitoring feature tells you where your driver is within the context of the route — such as which stop they just completed and where they’re going next.